3liz/lizmap-javascript-scripts/README.md

 You might have a `README.md` inside the directory with more information and a demo.

-Some of the JavaScript codes presented are self-sufficient while others are examples to help you create the functionality you want.
+Some JavaScript codes presented are self-sufficient while others are examples to help you create the functionality you want.

 If you are developing a new feature, do not hesitate to let us know so that we can integrate it.